futurice/spiceprogram/_includes/artcorn.md

 	-output_image starrycorn.png (name of the output image) -gpu -1 (use CPU instead of GPU even if the latter is available)

 The algorithm is run with 1000-2000 iterations.
 I want to print 200 versions of the developing output while it churns away, to study them and so I can combine them into a video.
 There seems to be some variance on how frequently the algorithm implementation allows you to save the output, using a number as low as five may cause it to decline service and exit.

-Or not.
-If that happens, I then try save_iter 6 and num_iters 1200, or save_iter 7 and num_iters 1400...
+If that happens, I then try save_iter 6 and num_iters 1200, or save_iter 7 and num_iters 1400.
 I'll see if I can disable that particular check at some point, it does not make sense to me.

 The resulting two hundred PNG images are combined into an mp4 encoded video using ffmpeg.
 I created 20 second long videos.

 ## Environments

+I created a [GitHub Gist](https://gist.github.com/ttur/63490729532ceb81bee7) with the installation and operation procedures.

 Installing the dependencies for the neural-style algorithm was quite straightforward.
 I started by running it on a virtualized CentOS server, for which I allocated 10GB of memory, assuming it to be plenty.